-Performance outcomes Acceptable outcomes Response Note: The development which is the subject of the application must be of an equivalent use and intensity for which the section 62 approval was issued and the section 62 approval must have been granted no more than 5 years prior to the lodgement of the application.
-AND AO16.5 Onsite vehicle circulation is designed to give priority to entering vehicles at all times so vehicles do not queue in a road intersection or on the state-controlled road.
-Proposal complies.
-PO17 Vehicular access to a state-controlled road or local government road (and associated road access works) are located and designed to not damage or interfere with public passenger transport infrastructure, public passenger AO17.1 Vehicular access and associated road access works are not located within 5 metres of existing public passenger transport infrastructure.
-AND Proposal complies. services or pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
-AO17.2 The location and design of vehicular access for a development does not necessitate the relocation of existing public passenger transport infrastructure.
+Performance outcomes Acceptable outcomes Response AO17.3 On-site vehicle circulation is designed to give priority to entering vehicles at all times so vehicles do not queue in the intersection or on the state-controlled road.
+N/A Public passenger transport infrastructure on state-con trolled roads PO18 Development does not damage or interfere with public passenger transport infrastructure, public passenger services or pedestrian or cycle access to public passenger transport infrastructure and public AO18.1 Vehicular access and associated road access works are not located within 5 metres of existing public passenger transport infrastructure.
 AND Proposal complies.
-AO17.3 On-site vehicle circulation is designed to give priority to entering vehicles at all times so vehicles using a vehicular access do not obstruct public passenger transport infrastructure and public passenger services or obstruct pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
+Passenger services.
+Note: Refer to the SDAP Supporting Information: Vehicular access to a state-controlled road, Department of Transport and Main Roads, 2017, for further guidance on how to comply with AO18.2 Development does not necessitate the relocation of existing public passenger transport infrastructure.
+AND Proposal complies. this performance outcome.
+AO18.3 On-site vehicle circulation is designed to give priority to entering vehicles at all times so vehicles using a vehicular access do not obstruct public passenger transport infrastructure and public passenger services or obstruct pedestrian or cycle access to public passenger transport infrastructure and public passenger services.
 AND Proposal complies.
-Vehicular access to local roads within 100 metres AO17.4 The normal operation of public passenger transport infrastructure or public passenger services is not interrupted during construction of the development.
+AO18.4 The normal operation of public passenger transport infrastructure or public passenger services is not interrupted during construction of the development.
 Proposal complies.
+Planned upgrades